ehmicky/cross-platform-node-guide/.github/issue_template.md

 Please search other issues to make sure this issue has not already been reported.

+Please make sure the title is clear and descriptive.

 If this is related to a typo or the documentation being unclear, please click on the relevant page's `Edit` button (pencil icon) and suggest a correction instead.